Caning of Charles Sumner: Aftermath

 The episode revealed the polarization in the United States, which had now reached the floor of the Senate.
 Sumner became a martyr in the North and Brooks a hero in the South.
 Northerners were outraged.
 The Cincinnati Gazette said, "The South cannot tolerate free speech anywhere, and would stifle it in Washington with the bludgeon and the bowie-knife, as they are now trying to stifle it in Kansas by massacre, rapine, and murder."
 William Cullen Bryant of the New York Evening Post, asked, "Has it come to this, that we must speak with bated breath in the presence of our Southern masters? ...
 Are we to be chastised as they chastise their slaves?
 Are we too, slaves, slaves for life, a target for their brutal blows, when we do not comport ourselves to please them?"
 Thousands attended rallies in support of Sumner in Boston, Albany, Cleveland, Detroit, New Haven, New York, and Providence.

 More than a million copies of Sumner's speech were distributed.
 Two weeks after the caning, Ralph Waldo Emerson described the divide the incident represented: "I do not see how a barbarous community and a civilized community can constitute one state.
 I think we must get rid of slavery, or we must get rid of freedom."

+Numerous African-Americans wrote to Sumner after the caning, some of whom not only sympathized but also identified with him.
+Brooks had described his attack on Sumner as a "flogging," as if to debase Sumner and imply he was no better than a slave.
+As a result, some Black Americans felt he too now bore the scars of slavery.

 Conversely, Brooks was praised by Southern newspapers.
 The Richmond Enquirer editorialized that Sumner should be caned "every morning", praising the attack as "good in conception, better in execution, and best of all in consequences" and denounced "these vulgar abolitionists in the Senate" who "have been suffered to run too long without collars.
 They must be lashed into submission."
 Southerners sent Brooks hundreds of new canes in endorsement of his assault.
 One was inscribed "Hit him again."
 Brooks was also praised for defending the honor of South Carolina, which Southerners claimed that Sumner disgraced in his speech.
 The Yorkville Enquirer discusses how "South Carolina may well feel proud of her son."
 It also goes on to say that "he has shown his willingness to avenge her insulted honor."
 Overall, the Southern newspapers believed that Sumner's speech was so rude that it warranted the response from Brooks.